During my PMP exam preparation, I encountered many headache-inducing myths regarding the PMP exam.

 You require contact hours to apply for the PMP exam, and PDUs are required once you pass the PMP exam.

-Myth VI: Only REPs Can Offer 35 Contact Hours Training
+Myth VI: Only ATPs Can Offer 35 Contact Hours Training

 This is also one of the most common myths.

-You can get your training from a non-PMI approved provider.
-The only benefit of a REP (Registered Education Provider) is that their course content is pre-approved, and if PMI selects you for an audit, you don’t have to show them.
+You can get your training from a non-PMI-approved provider.
+The only benefit of an ATP (Authorized Training Partner) is that their course content is pre-approved, and if PMI selects you for an audit, you don’t have to show them.

-If you get your training from a non-REP and are selected for an audit, you have to show your course content to PMI to verify if it fulfills the training requirements.
+If you complete your PMP training from a non-ATP and are selected for an audit, you have to show your course content to PMI to verify if it fulfills the training requirements.

-The other advantage of using a REP is that their training material is reviewed by the PMI, which itself assures you of the quality of the product.
+The other advantage of using an ATP is that their training material is reviewed by the PMI, which itself assures you of the quality of the product.

-These are six popular myths about the PMP certification exam You may encounter others.
-This is common as PMI updates its procedures, causing old procedures to become myths.
+These are six popular myths about the PMP certification exam.
+You may encounter others, and this is common as PMI updates its procedures, causing old procedures to become myths.
 I suggest you visit the PMI site and read the PMP handbook to stay current.

 Do you have another myth that was not discussed in this blog post?
 Please share it in the comments section to expose it.

-Some of the links above are affiliate links and I will earn a commission if you make a purchase after clicking.
-Please understand that I recommend these resources because they are useful, not because of the commissions I make.
-Please do not make a purchase unless you feel you need the materials or that they will help you achieve your goals.
+Some of the links above are affiliate links, and I will earn a commission if you purchase after clicking.
+Please understand that I recommend these resources because they are helpful, not because of the commissions I make.
+Please do not purchase unless you feel you need the materials or that they will help you achieve your goals.
 Read the disclaimer.